-All Air From Inside the Building: The confined space must be provided with two permanent openings communicating directly with an additional room(s) of sufficient volume so that the combined volume of all spaces meets the criteria for an unconfined space.
+All Air From Inside the Building

+The confined space must be provided with two permanent openings communicating directly with an additional room(s) of sufficient volume so that the combined volume of all spaces meets the criteria for an unconfined space.
 The total input of all gas utilization equipment installed in the combined space must be considered in making this determination.
-Each opening must have a minimum free area of 1 inch2 (6.5 cm2) per 1000 BTU (0.29 kw) per hour of the total input rating of all gas utilization equipment in the confined space, but not less than 100 inches2 (645 cm2).
-One opening must be within 12 inches (31 cm) of the top and one within 12 inches (31 cm) of the bottom of the enclosure.
+Each opening must have a minimum free area of 1 in.2/1000 BTU (6.5 cm2/0.29 kw) per hour of the total input rating of all gas utilization equipment in the confined space, but not less than 100 in.2 (645 cm2).
+One opening must be within 12 in.
+(31 cm) of the top and one within 12 in.
+(31 cm) of the bottom of the enclosure.

-All Air From Outdoors: The confined space must be provided with two permanent openings, one commencing within 12 inches (31 cm) of the top and one commencing within 12 inches (31 cm) from the bottom of the enclosure.
+All Air From Outdoors

+The confined space must be provided with two permanent openings, one commencing within 12 in.
+(31 cm) of the top and one commencing within 12 in.
+(31 cm) from the bottom of the enclosure.
 The openings must communicate directly, or by ducts, with the outdoors or spaces (crawl or attic) that freely communicate with the outdoors.

-- 1. When directly communicating with the outdoors, each opening must have a minimum free area of 1 inch2 (6.5 cm2) per 4000 BTU (1.2 kw) per hour of total input rating of all equipment in the enclosure. - 2.
-When communicating with the outdoors through vertical ducts, each opening must have a minimum free area of 1 inch2 (6.5 cm2) per 4000 BTU (1.2 kw) per hour of total input rating of all equipment in the enclosure. - 3.
-When communicating with the outdoors through horizontal ducts, each opening must have a minimum free area of 1 inch2 (6.5 cm2) per 2000 BTU (0.6 kw) per hour of total input rating of all equipment in the enclosure. - 4.
+- 1. When directly communicating with the outdoors, each opening must have a minimum free area of 1 in.2/4000 BTU (6.5 cm2/1.2 kw) per hour of total input rating of all equipment in the enclosure. - 2.
+When communicating with the outdoors through vertical ducts, each opening must have a minimum free area of 1 in.
+(6.5 cm) per 4000 BTU (1.2 kw) per hour of total input rating of all equipment in the enclosure. - 3.
+When communicating with the outdoors through horizontal ducts, each opening must have a minimum free area of 1 in.2/2000 BTU (6.5 cm2/0.6 kw) per hour of total input rating of all equipment in the enclosure. - 4.
 When ducts are used, they must be of the same cross-sectional area as the free area of the openings to which they connect.
-The minimum dimension of rectangular air ducts must be not less than 3 inches (7.5 cm).
+The minimum dimension of rectangular air ducts must be not less than 3 in.
+(7.5 cm).